WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 Quite simply, the BOLT battery lasts much longer than the 520.
 Using them side by side on a recent century ride with the GPS maps on in both units, the BOLT had about 1/3rd of its battery left while the 520 was nearly tapped out.
 Other reviewers have noted as much as a 2X to 3X longer battery life for the BOLT over the 520.

-In most of my riding, battery isn’t an issue.
+In most of my riding, battery life isn’t an issue.
 I make a habit of plugging in my lights and any head units I’ve been using during the week every Sunday.
 They usually have enough charge to last through a regular week of 6-8 hours of riding.

 If I’m going on a 100 mile or longer ride with the 520 where I want to use the GPS to help me navigate the course, I’ve learned to turn the display brightness down.
 I’ll also shut off the navigation when I don’t need it to conserve battery.
-One of friends brings one of the lipstick sized batteries along, plugs it into the 520 and tapes it to his bars.
+One of my friends brings one of the lipstick sized batteries along, plugs it into the 520 and tapes it to his bars.

 With the BOLT, I no longer need to worry about any of that.